 WHAT YOU, YOUR FAMILY, AND YOUR NEIGHBORHOOD CAN DO

 Please remember to lock your car doors and close your garage doors.
-Entering auto thefts continue to peak in Cobb County.
-The majority of these crimes have victimized cars left unlocked.
+The majority of entering auto crimes victimize cars left unlocked.
 Also, try to remember to secure any bags, purses, cases, etc. in your trunk prior to arriving at a gym, park or shopping center.
-Thieves are known to watch these areas
+Thieves are known to watch these areas.

 Remember to report suspicious activity.
 If you see something, say something.
 Call 911 and let police check it out.
 The police count on you to be our eyes and provide us with information.
 There’s a great many more concerned citizens in East Cobb than there are police officers.
 Continue to share any crimes and suspicious activity with the police and your neighbors to keep everyone aware and watchful.

 Precinct 4 is happy to announce our Community Engagement Officer, Nathalie Jegg.
 If you are having an HOA meeting, wish to start a Neighborhood Watch or have any community related questions, please contact Officer Jegg at Nathalie.firstname.lastname@example.org, or call the precinct at (770) 499-4184.

 Everyone can sign up for PENS alerts and monthly bulletins.

 Send an email to our administrative specialist, Teresa Hayes, to request to be a PENS Representative.
 Teresa.Hayes@cobbcounty.org